State-Mafia Pact

-The term State-Mafia Pact (in Italian Trattativa Stato-Mafia) defines the negotiation between important Italian functionaries and Cosa Nostra members, that began after the period of the 1992 and 1993 terror attacks by the Sicilian Mafia (or, according to other sources and hypotheses, even earlier) with the aim to reach a deal and so to stop the attacks.
-In summary, the supposed cornerstone of the deal was an end to the so-called "massacre season" in return for a reduction in the detention measures provided for in Italian article 41-bis.
-41-bis was the law by which the Antimafia pool led by Giovanni Falcone had condemned hundreds of mafia members to the so-called "hard prison regime.”
-The negotiation hypothesis has been the subject of long judicial investigations—not yet concluded—and some journalistic investigations.
+The term State-Mafia Pact (Italian: trattativa Stato-mafia) describes an alleged series of negotiations between important Italian government officials and Cosa Nostra members that began after the period of the 1992 and 1993 terror attacks by the Sicilian Mafia with the aim to reach a deal to stop the attacks; according to other sources and hypotheses, it began even earlier.
+In summary, the supposed cornerstone of the deal was an end to "the Massacre Season" in return for a reduction in the detention measures provided for Italy's Article 41-bis prison regime.
+41-bis was the law by which the Antimafia pool led by Giovanni Falcone had condemned hundreds of mafia members to the "hard prison regime".
+The negotiation hypothesis has been the subject of long investigations, both by the courts and in the media.
+In 2021, the Court of Appeal of Palermo acquitted a close associate of former prime minister Silvio Berlusconi, while upholding the sentences of the mafia bosses.
+This ruling was confirmed by the Italian Supreme Court of Cassation in 2023.

 Historical background

-According to the reenactments, in September–October 1991, during some meetings of the Cosa Nostra "Interprovincial Commission" occurred in Enna or thereabouts and led by the boss Salvatore Riina, it was decided to start with terrorist actions, because 475 people suspected to be mafiosi were arrested.
+According to reenactments, in September–October 1991, during some meetings of the Cosa Nostra "Interprovincial Commission" occurred in Enna or thereabouts and led by the boss Salvatore Riina, it was decided to start with terrorist actions, because 475 people suspected to be mafiosi were arrested.
 Mafia terrorism against Italian state had to be claimed under the name "Falange Armata".
 Thereupon, in December 1991, there was another "Interprovincial Commission" meeting, always led by Riina, in which it was decided to hit in particular the judges Giovanni Falcone, Paolo Borsellino and several politicians: Sicilian deputy Salvo Lima and his assistant Sebastiano Purpura, the minister for extraordinary intervents of the Mezzogiorno Calogero Mannino, the minister of Justice Claudio Martelli, the minister of Communications Carlo Vizzini and the minister of Defence Salvo Andò.

 Claudio Martelli was watched by mafia bosses because according to the pentiti Angelo Siino, Nino Giuffrè and Gaspare Spatuzza he was between "those four crasti (Sicilian for cuckholded) socialists who first took our votes, in '87, and then waged war against us".
 In particular, Claudio Martelli called Giovanni Falcone as main chief for Penal Affairs in ministry.

 On 30 January 1992 the Corte di Cassazione confirmed the Maxi Trial sentence that condemned Riina and many other bosses to life imprisonment; after the sentence, the bosses Sicilian Mafia Commission and Interprovincial Commission decided to start the massacres season yet planned.